marlia92/PFA-component-starter/src/component-library/content/components/forms/choice-group/index.md

 ---
 title: Choice Group
-overview: "A form field with multiple checkboxes or radio buttons.
-Supports vertical or horizontal layouts.
-Use radio for single selection, checkboxes for multiple.
-Nest within a [Form](/component-library/components/forms/form)."
+overview: "Lets users choose one or more options from a list.
+Can display as checkboxes for multiple selections or radio buttons for a single choice.
+Supports labels and orientation settings."
 examples:
   - title: Types
     slugs: